Board of Trustees

 The current Board of Trustees

-Steven Boxley; Board of Trustees member
+Steven Boxley; Board of Trustees member, Treasurer, and Chair of the Finance Committee

 Steve is a new addition to the board for this year.
 He provides guidance to the Finance committee.
 Steve is the President of Boxley’s Services, Inc which has provided high-quality auto detailing, home and business cleaning, and estate sales management services to the capital region for over 50 years.